MTI-twalker/DSNNowPlotting/README.md

 ### Page Header
 **Refreshing data**:
-    Press the refresh button on the top left
+    Press the refresh button on the top left to add current data to chart.

 **Add new chart**:
     Press the "Add new chart" button to add a new chart to the page.
 By default 1 chart will be pre-loaded.